stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   I have said that the awful truth behind my tortured years of dreaming hinges absolutely upon the actuality of what I thought I saw in those Cyclopean buried ruins.
 It has been hard for me literally to set down the crucial revelation, though no reader can have failed to guess it.
-Of course it lay in that book within the metal case&mdash;the case which I pried out of its forgotten lair amidst the undisturbed dust of a million centuries.
+Of course it lay in that book within the metal case--the case which I pried out of its forgotten lair amidst the undisturbed dust of a million centuries.
 No eye had seen, no hand had touched that book since the advent of man to this planet.
-And yet, when I flashed my torch upon it in that frightful megalithic abyss, I saw that the queerly pigmented letters on the brittle, aeon-browned cellulose pages were not indeed any nameless hieroglyphs of earth&rsquo;s youth.
+And yet, when I flashed my torch upon it in that frightful megalithic abyss, I saw that the queerly pigmented letters on the brittle, aeon-browned cellulose pages were not indeed any nameless hieroglyphs of earth's youth.
 They were, instead, the letters of our familiar alphabet, spelling out the words of the English language in my own handwriting.